10 Operations and Analytics

 guide_legend(override.aes = list(fill = "grey99")))

-In general, ticket scans will typically follow a specific cadence for similar events.
-Our ballpark has four points of entry for fans, and each point of entry has four scanners.
-Our entry process is slightly probabilistic.
-Not all scans will take the same time because a failure requires adjustments or an additional scan, and people move at different paces.
+Our ballpark has four points of entry for fans and each point of entry has four scanners.
+We can tell that our entry process is slightly probabilistic.
+Not all scans will take the same amount of time because a failure requires adjustments an another scan and people move at different paces.
 What is the maximum capacity of this system?

 #-----------------------------------------------------------------